-We are familiar with the breed of Tibetan Terriers, we have looked after our friends dog Coco while his family were on holiday and looked after Sophie and Daisy, two lovely girls while their owners were on holiday too.
-We looked online and found a lovely family who recently had just had a litter of puppies in South Wales.
-Their dogs are family pets but they also show them and luckily they had three pups left, two boys and one girl.
+We are familiar with the breed of Tibetan Terriers.
+We have looked after multiple friends dogs who have Tibetan Terriers while their owners were on holiday, so we thought we would look to see if there were any puppy’s locally to us.
+We found a lovely family who recently had just had a litter of puppies in South Wales.
+Their dogs are family pets but they also show them and amazingly they had three pups left, two boys and one girl.
 I saw a photo of the girl, her registered name was Blue Velvet, she looked gorgeous so we visited.

 Upon arrival the lady got all the puppies out of their pen one by one, they were all clean and fluffy as they had just had their first bath!
 She told us they all had registered names, but her grandchildren had given them pet names, one was called Chico, one was called Messy, one was called Van Percy…..and my one was called Lily….